Skip to main content

 In Singapore, Chi Longevity Centre takes it further.
 The clinic uses epigenetic testing and AI to build personalised healthspan plans, adjusting regimens in real time based on wearable data and bloodwork.
 A full programme reportedly costs upwards of $15,000 per year.

 Tokyo's Euglena subsidiary MyHealth focuses on AI-powered gut microbiome analysis, correlating bacterial diversity with ageing markers to recommend dietary and lifestyle interventions.
-Japan's ageing demographics, with nearly 30% of the population over 65, make it a natural market for longevity services.
+Japan's ageing demographics, with nearly 30% of the population over 65, make it a natural testbed for longevity services.

 "As ageing accelerates across Asia and worldwide, the convergence of biotechnology, digital health, and artificial intelligence is poised to reshape the longevity landscape fundamentally." - Jamie Gibson, CEO, Regent Pacific Group